-- by balancing tradeoff between credit exposure and credit spread
+- balancing tradeoff between credit exposure and credit spread, and

-- by balancing tradeoff between bond duration and the shape of the yield curve
+- balancing tradeoff between bond duration and the shape of the yield curve.

 We want to be able to improve returns in a systematic, diversified way.
 Bond Index Funds have to minimise their tracking error so they have to get certain exposure within a certain time frame, which may lead to poorer execution pricing.